igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
-Package in Depends field not imported from: ‘ROI.plugin.glpk’
+Package in Depends field not imported from: âROI.plugin.glpkâ
   These packages need to be imported from (in the NAMESPACE file)
   for when this namespace is loaded but not attached.
-Missing or unexported object: ‘igraph::plot.igraph’
+Missing or unexported object: âigraph::plot.igraphâ
 ```
 ```
 checking Rd line widths ...
 NOTE